Restrict access to the WordPress REST API

 Developers documentation: https://developer.wordpress.org/rest-api/

 Do you know that you can manage REST API settings on any number of websites remotely?
-Enable a Cerber.Hub master mode on the main website and a slave mode on your other websites to manage all WP Cerber settings from one WordPress dashboard by switching between your websites in a click.
+Enable a main website mode on the main Cerber.Hub website and a managed website mode on your other websites to manage all WP Cerber instances from one dashboard.

 Next steps that’ll strengthen your WordPress security